Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Golden Knights Betting Insights

-- The Golden Knights have won 36 of their 57 games when listed as a moneyline favorite this season (63.2%).
+- The Golden Knights have a 36-21 record when listed as a moneyline favorite this season.

 - Vegas is 31-17 (winning 64.6% of its games) when it has played as a moneyline favorite of -125 or shorter.

-- Dallas is 7-10 this season when entering a game as an underdog by +105 or more on the moneyline.

-- Oddsmakers have implied, given the moneyline set for this matchup, that the Stars have a 48.8% chance to win.
+- The implied moneyline probability for this matchup gives the Golden Knights a 55.6% chance to win.

 Golden Knights vs. Stars Rankings